urban-m/elev/data_extraction/remove_uvular_rhotics.md

 An important question in response is, what does the reviewer mean explicitly by rhotic?
 Rhotics are cross-linguistically hard to define;
-see for example the in-depth description of rhotics in (Ladefoged and Maddieson 1996).
-In particular, what phonetic properties should be considered for the “gluttal R” phenomenon?
+see for example the in-depth description of rhotics in Ladefoged and Maddieson (1996).
+In particular, what phonetic properties should be considered for the “guttural R” phenomenon?

 -   <a href="https://en.wikipedia.org/wiki/Guttural_R" class="uri">https://en.wikipedia.org/wiki/Guttural_R</a>